Gian Gastone de' Medici: Death and legacy

 As of August 2015, access to see his white rectangular marble tomb slab is denied.
 His remains are not under the white slab; they are under a grey circular stone near his slab.
 Under this grey stone is a red brick staircase which leads to an underground burial chamber that was studied for the first time ever in 2004.
 In the chamber are many family members.
 Gian Gastone had a lead coffin in a wooden frame.
 It was replaced with a modern coffin.
-Near him are the remains of many De Medici children who were buried in unmarked graves.
+Near him are the remains of many de' Medici children who were buried in unmarked graves.
 Some of them still have their garments.

 Gian Gastone was descended from both Cosimo the Elder and Lorenzo the Elder through the marriage between Maria Salviati, grandchild of Lorenzo the Magnificent, and Giovanni de' Medici, great-grandson of Lorenzo the Elder.
 This becomes clearer when one understands their common ancestor: Giovanni di Bicci de' Medici, father to both Lorenzo the Elder and Cosimo de' Medici.
-Thus the kings of France from Louis XIII and on, are descended from the 'cadet' branch, confirming that Gian Gastone was not the last Medici.
+Thus the kings of France from Louis XIII and on, are descended from the 'cadet' branch, continuing the House of Medici in the female line.